-- The District's total net position was \$119.0 million at the close of the most recent fiscal year, most of which is invested in capital assets. - Federal and state funding increased by \$25.0 million and property tax revenue increased by \$11.2 million compared to the prior year. - The general fund balance increased by \$2.8 million to \$41.4 million (or 0.9% of general fund budgeted expenditures). - District enrollment increased by 526 students or 1.6% from October 1, 2020 to October 1, 2021. - In November 2021, voters approved \$279.0 million in general obligation bonds for the construction of a new high school, junior high, elementary school and a rebuild of an elementary school.
-The District issued \$90.0 million in general obligation bonds in February 2022.
-Construction on the new high school, junior high, and elementary school commenced during the 2022 fiscal year.
+- The District's total net position was \$121.4 million at the close of the most recent fiscal year, most of which is invested in capital assets. - Property tax revenue increased by \$28.0 million and earnings from investments increased by \$7.2 million compared to the prior year.
+Operating grants and contributions decreased by \$11.3 million and federal and state aid not restricted to specific purposes decreased by \$13.3 million compared to the prior year. - The general fund balance increased by \$0.4 million to \$41.8 million. - In November 2021, voters approved \$279.0 million in general obligation bonds for the construction of a new high school, junior high, elementary school and a rebuild of an elementary school.
+The District issued \$102.9 million in general obligation bonds in March 2023.